fjebaker/blog/pages/2022-03-circular-orbits.md

-@def title = "Circular orbits in static, axis-symmetric spacetimes"
+@def title = "Hunting circular orbits of the Kerr metric"
-@def description = "I'd like to be able to calculate programmatically key results related to circular orbits in static, axis-symmetric spacetimes.
-To this end, I want to see how feasible a computer aided approach is, using only a handful of constraints, in re-deriving known analytic solutions, and compare this to automated circular orbit discovery using our geodesic integrator."
+@def description = "I'd like to be able to calculate programmatically key results related to circular orbits in generic spacetimes.
+To this end, I want to see how feasible a computer aided approach is, using only a handful of constraints, in re-deriving known analytic solutions, and compare this to automated circular orbit discovery using our geodesic integrator, focusing on the Kerr metric."
 @def image = "/assets/stablecirc.svg"
 @def date = "02/03/2022"
 @def tags = ["2022", "geodesics", "julia", "relativity"]

-# Circular orbits in static, axis-symmetric spacetimes
+# Hunting circular orbits of the Kerr metric

 <!--
 Johannsen and Psaltis 2011